RobinBoers/geheimesite.nl/src/content/en/now.md

 This page is inspired by Derek Siver's [now page movement](https://sive.rs/nowff).
 I think I'm a bit late to the party, but whatever.
 No one cares anyway.
 For those very confused: this page describes what I'm currently up to.

-_Last updated: October 2022 from the Netherlands._
+_Last updated: December 2022 from the Netherlands._

 {{< hr >}}